Reynolds Consumer Products (NASDAQ:REYN) Updates FY 2022 Earnings Guidance

-Reynolds Consumer Products (NASDAQ:REYN – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $1.560-$1.700 for the period, compared to the Thomson Reuters consensus estimate of $1.730.
+Reynolds Consumer Products (NASDAQ:REYN – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of $1.560-$1.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.730.
 The company issued revenue guidance of $3.88 billion-$3.98 billion, compared to the consensus revenue estimate of $3.82 billion.Reynolds Consumer Products also updated its Q1 2022 guidance to $0.240-$0.280 EPS.

 About Reynolds Consumer Products (Get Rating)